AdityaSingh-100/MusicBee-V1/README.md

 ---

 Enjoy your experience with the MusicBee project!
-Play your favorite tracks, pause when needed, and easily navigate to the previous song, all within this simple yet functional clone.
+Play your favorite tracks, pause when needed, and easily navigate to the previous song, all within this simple yet functional App.
 If you encounter any issues or have suggestions, don't hesitate to reach out and contribute to the project's development.